Configuration Management / Content Sniffing Not Disabled

 Description

 Content Sniffing not disabled is a Configuration Management vulnerability that occurs in Web and API applications.
 It is a type of attack that attempts to exploit potential security flaws in web applications by exploiting the client's ability to interpret data sent from the server.
 Content Sniffing not disabled can allow attackers to execute malicious code on a vulnerable system through a process known as Cross-Site Scripting (XSS).
 It is a form of injection attack where the attacker injects malicious code into the server and uses the server's content sniffing mechanism to execute the code.
-It is also known as Cross-Browser Scripting (CBS).
-(Reference: OWASP Testing Guide)

 Risk

 Content Sniffing not disabled is considered to be a serious risk as it can allow an attacker to execute malicious code on a vulnerable system.
 This can lead to the compromise of sensitive data, unauthorized access, and the disruption of operations.
-The risk assessment for Content Sniffing not disabled is high, as it can lead to a significant security breach.

 Solution